Core workflow

 Which pause option should I choose?
 When you insert a pause in the Cloud Slicer, you may be asked which pause command to use.
 The best option depends on how your printer is connected and what pause command your printer setup understands.
 Use pauses for simple workflows such as inserting a magnet, nut, or other part into the print.
 The Cloud Slicer does not currently support slicer-managed manual color changes or guided filament swaps at a layer.
 Machine settings Choose **Machine settingsFew readersHow to slice, preview, download, and send sliced files

 How to slice, preview, download, and send sliced files This guide walks through the full Cloud Slicer output flow: slicing a model, checking the G-code preview, downloading the file, saving it to SimplyPrint, adding it to the queue, or starting a print.
-Cloud Slicer preview screen with download, save, queue, and print actions Before you slice Make sure the slicer hasFew readersHow the Cloud Slicer handles 3MF files, SPS projects, and profile data
+Before you slice Make sure the slicer hasFew readersHow the Cloud Slicer handles 3MF files, SPS projects, and profile data

 How the Cloud Slicer handles 3MF files, SPS projects, and profile data 3MF and SPS files can contain more than simple model geometry.
 This article explains what the Cloud Slicer can use from those files and when you should use the original slicer instead.
 Model files, G-code files, and project files The Cloud Slicer can receive different kinds of files: Model files, such as STL, OBJ, STEP, STP, SVG, and many 3MF files Sliced output files, such as G-code or a 3MF that contains G-codeFew readersHow to download, queue, direct print, or multi-print sliced output

 How to download, queue, direct print, or multi-print sliced output After slicing, you can decide what to do with the generated output file.
 This article explains the post-slice actions in the Cloud Slicer and when each one appears.
-Cloud Slicer output action buttons after slicing Download Use Download when you want the generated file on your device.
+Download Use Download when you want the generated file on your device.
 Download is uFew readersHow G-code preview works after slicing

 Troubleshooting